-Led by creative pattern maker Michelle Lewis participants will cover the basic rules of flat pattern cutting.
-The 2-day course focuses on using fashion blocks to create womenswear garment components including simple sleeves and skirts.
-This process will include bodice dart manipulations, style lines and how to add fullness through gathers and pleats.
+Led by Julian McDonald’s pattern cutter Nina Jaffres, participants will cover the basic rules of flat pattern cutting.
+The course focuses on using fashion blocks to create womenswear garment components including simple sleeves and skirts.
+This process will include bodice dart manipulations and how to add fullness through gathers.

-No pattern cutting experience is necessary.
+Level: No pattern cutting experience is necessary.
 This course is perfect for a beginner wanting to learn the principles as well as anyone who may have dressmaking experience but who now wants to experiment with their own patterns.
 Participants must be able to use a sewing machine.

 Equipment: Calico and specialist equipment is provided.
 You will need to bring metric tape measure, fabric shears, paper shears, fine steel pins, fine pointed tracing wheel, pencils (hb), felt tip pen (or magic)